MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/mapping-projects-tasks-contract-line-sales.md

 Complete the following steps to unassociate project tasks from the contract line on the **Chargeable Tasks** tab of the **Contract Line** page.

-1. On the **Chargeable Tasks** tab.
-From the sub-grid actions, select &quot;Delete a contract line task&quot;.
+1. On the **Chargeable Tasks** tab, select **Delete a Contract Line Task**.
-2. A warning message comes up indicating that removing this association could result in reversal of any actuals recorded on the task previously.
-Clicking ok on the warning dialog will result in the removal of the association between the task and the project- based contract line.
-The selected task association from the contract line is removed.
+2. A warning message indicates that removing this association could result in reversal of any actuals previously recorded on the task.
+Select **OK** on the dialog to remove the association between the task and the project-based contract line.

 > [!NOTE]
 > This doesn't delete the task from the project.
 Instead, it removes the task association from the project-based contract line.